American Multiple Industries

-American Multiple Industries was a company that produced a line of pornographic video games for the Atari 2600 called Mystique Presents Swedish Erotica, which included the games Beat 'Em & Eat 'Em, Bachelor Party and Custer's Revenge.
+American Multiple Industries, doing business as Mystique, was a company that produced a line of pornographic video games for the Atari 2600 called Mystique Presents Swedish Erotica, which included the games Beat 'Em & Eat 'Em, Bachelor Party and Custer's Revenge.
 It was one of several video game companies that tried to use sex to sell its games.

+History

 The brand name Swedish Erotica was licensed from a series of pornographic films by Caballero Control Corporation, although they were programmed in the United States, and manufactured in Hong Kong.

 "I just don't believe adults want to shoot down rocket ships", AMI's president Stuart Kesten said.
-According to industry watchers and critics, AMI's game designs were generally simple, with crude graphics and unexceptional gameplay.
+According to industry watchers and critics, AMI's game designs were generally simple, with crude graphics and unexceptional gameplay, most resembling already-existing non-pornographic games that were successful in their initial form.